dfblue/dfblue.github.io/_posts/2019-10-30-top-10-deepfakes-october.md

 ---
 layout: post
-title:  "Top 10 Deepfakes in October 2019"
+title: Top 10 Deepfakes in October 2019
-author: "DFBlue"
+author: DFBlue
 image: https://imgur.com/hEBbQZp.jpg
 date: 2019-10-30
-categories: [deepfake, obama deepfake, faceswap, deepfacelab]
+categories:
+- deepfake
+- obama deepfake
+- faceswap
+- deepfacelab
-highlight: true
+highlight: false

 ---
 Halloween is almost here and we wanted to see deepfakes take a spookier turn this month. 🎃 We saw a lot of new content in the deepfake space as well as our usual suspects (Barak Obama and Donald Trump).
 With iperov launching the new [SAEHD model](https://pub.dfblue.com/pub/2019-10-25-deepfacelab-tutorial) for DeepFaceLab, the quality of deepfakes has improved 10x!